koitsu/tcecosystem-guide/content/thorchain/delays.md

 time.
 In other cases, the THORSwap transaction tracker doesn't show anything, or might even show a blank page.

-As of this writing (2023-11-19) there are bugs/quirks with the THORSwap transaction tracker's "Details" feature, where parts of the UI don't get updated properly.
+As of mid-November 2023, there are bugs/quirks with the THORSwap transaction tracker's "Details" feature, where parts of the UI don't get updated properly.
 This leads to users panicking, thinking something has gone wrong, followed by claims that their transaction is "stuck".

-Most of the time (~98%) the transaction is not "stuck", but subject to one or more conditions that can delay a transaction:
+Most of the time (~98%) the transaction is not "stuck", but subject to one or more conditions that can delay a transaction.

 ## Inbound confirmation counts